MIDWIFERY CARE

 HOW IT WORKS

-When you choose Anacortes Midwifery Care, you have the option of seeing a certified nurse-midwife in clinic at either the Anacortes or Coupeville office:
+When you choose Anacortes Midwifery Care, you will have your prenatal clinic appointments in the Anacortes office.

 If your care includes childbirth:

-• If your pregnancy remains low risk and you desire a home birth on North Whibey or Fidalgo Islands, you can choose to see Kelly (the primary home birth midwife) at the Anacortes location.
+If your pregnancy remains low risk and you desire a home birth on North Whibey or Fidalgo Islands, you can choose to see Kelly (the primary home birth midwife)

 MIDWIFERY NEWS